sjunnesson/PlotterHPGL/Plotter/examples/PlotterCirlces/Readme.md

 #Circles

-Draws a set of 6 different circles with different resolution
+Draws 6 sets of circles with 10 circles in each set with different resolution.